BertyBasset/BgsIIPImageToPdf/README.md

 **PDF text search not finding words**
 OCR on scanned historical documents is imperfect.
 Tesseract will miss words on damaged, faded or unusual typefaces.
 This is expected behaviour — the tool faithfully reports what Tesseract finds without attempting to fill gaps.

+**Copy-to-clipboard selects the wrong text**
+The invisible text layer is sized per-word to approximate the real printed word's dimensions, which allows accurate selection in most PDF viewers.
+On unusual page layouts or where OCR bounding boxes are noisy, selection may still be imprecise even though search continues to work correctly.